River Environment Classification

 NIWA acknowledges funding from the Terrestrial and Freshwater Biodiversity Information System (TFBIS) towards the preparation of REC v2.

-An updated version of REC2 (version 2.3) is now available for download.
-Improvements and enhancements include correction and reconfiguration of the network where necessary, and an update of all cumulative variables from source to sea.
+An updated version of REC2 (version 2.4) is now available for download.
+Improvements and enhancements include correction and reconfiguration of the network where necessary, and an update to variables such as annual rainfall and cumulative areas.